markom9822/markom9822.github.io/_posts/2023-05-20-Inside-Shapes.md

 ### Contents
  - [Inside Polygon](#inside-polygon)
  - [Inside Cuboid](#inside-cuboid)
+ -

-This blog post details my exploration into computing intersection points with lines and shapes.
+This blog post details my exploration into computing whether a point is inside a shape.

 ### Inside Polygon